Yphanikumar5/integrations/aws-route53/README.md

 ### METRICS

 For more information about the metrics emitted by Amazon Route 53, visit the service's homepage at <a target="_blank" href="https://aws.amazon.com/route53/">https://aws.amazon.com/route53/</a>.

+### RECOMMENDED METRICS

+The following are a subset of the available metrics; these are the statistics recommended by Amazon for collection.

+ChildHealthCheckHealthyCount: Average

+ConnectionTime: Average

+HealthCheckPercentageHealthy: Average, Minimum, Maximum

+HealthCheckStatus: Minimum

+SSLHandshakeTime: Average

+TimeToFirstByte: Average

 ### LICENSE